Shashank-verma-29/Excel-Sales-Analytics/README.md

 # Excel-Sales-Analytics

 📊 Excel-Sales-Analytics
-AtliQ Technologies: AI Consultancy & Business Solutions from OpenSourse
+AtliQ Technologies: AI Consultancy & Business Solutions

+📂 Dataset Source:
+This dataset was kindly shared by Daideepya Awadhiya via LinkedIn.
+Special thanks for making such valuable resources accessible for learning and project work.

 🔹 Project Overview
 This project focuses on creating dynamic and insightful Sales and Finance reports to help businesses: